Employee Compensation Still Impacts Payout Policy

 54 Pages Posted: 4 Jun 2018 Last revised: 30 Sep 2020

-Employee compensation may impact payout policy (i) by incentivizing managers with non-dividend-protected options to favor repurchases over dividends and (ii) by diluting earnings, which firms can neutralize through share repurchases.
-Both the dividend-protection and dilution channels imply a positive relation between stock options and repurchases, but recent studies and trends suggest no decline in repurchases when option grants fall around mandatory option expensing, casting doubt upon a causal relation between equity compensation and payout.
+Employee compensation may impact payout policy by (i) incentivizing managers with non-dividend-protected options to favor repurchases over dividends and (ii) diluting earnings, which firms can neutralize through share repurchases.
+Both the dividend-protection and dilution channels imply a positive relation between stock options and repurchases.
+Yet, recent studies and trends suggest repurchases do not decline when option usage falls around mandatory option expensing, casting doubt upon a causal relation between equity compensation and payout.
 We examine this relation in light of the shift from options to restricted stock.
-Our results strongly support a positive relation between compensation and share repurchases through the dilution channel; dividend protection no longer has first-order effects on payout.
+Our results strongly support a positive relation between compensation and share repurchases via the dilution channel; dividend protection has no first-order effect on payout.
 Difference-in-differences analyses using a shock to compensation around mandatory option expensing and an instrumental variable approach suggest that the relation between dilution and payout is likely causal.
-Further, as the dilution channel predicts, equity compensation positively relates to repurchase frequency and thus repurchase timing.
+Further, as the dilution channel predicts, equity compensation positively relates to repurchase frequency and timing.

 Keywords: Share Repurchases, Dividends, Payout Policy, Stock Options, Restricted Stock, Employee Compensation, Earnings Dilution

 JEL Classification: G30, G32, G35